 The Desolation of Smaug has more depth than the first as Tolkien’s themes are put into place.
-The emotional and physical stakes are higher which make it more involving.
+The emotional and physical stakes are higher which makes it more involving.

 The film is heavy with CGI.
 But when Peter Jackson is not busy embellishing scenes he can still turn action pieces into fun adventures.
 The barrel ride down the river (a good attraction for amusement parks to pick up) could have been a confusing mess, but it was handled well that it became an intricate chase.

-And for those who are not familiar with the book it can make you forget that this is an adaptation of a slim children’s story that could have been made into a self contained film.
+And for those who are not familiar with the book, it can make you forget that this is an adaptation of a children’s story that could have been made into a self-contained film.

 The love triangle and the return of the big bad is used to fluff up the movie.
-So expect more distractions (that may very well fall into fan fiction) when the the final three hour installment finishes the trilogy.
+So expect more distractions (that may very well fall into fan fiction) when the final three-hour installment wraps up the trilogy.

 Still, The Hobbit: Desolation of Smaug is a great popcorn movie.